steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 > Many of the operations I’m writing in Python, like normalization, casting, etc., are available as operations inside most machine learning libraries.
 You could implement them that way, and they would be more efficient, potentially even running on the GPU.
 However, I found that most of these operations are not supported by CoreML.

 > ##### What about Feature Engineering?
 > Feature engineering is the process of further massaging the input in order to give the neural network a head-start.
 For example, in this case I could feed it not only the `[x, y]` of each point, but also the distance, horizontal and vertical gaps, and slope of the line between each pair.
-However, I like to think that my neural network can learn to compute whatever it needs out of the input.
-In fact, I did try feeding a bunch of derived values as input, but that did not seem to help one bit.
+However, I choose to believe that my neural network can learn to compute whatever it needs out of the input.
+In fact, I did try feeding a bunch of derived values as input, but that did not seem to help.

 ### The Model

 Now comes the fun part, actually defining the neural network architecture.
-Since we’re dealing with spatial data, I reached for my favorite kind of neural network layer: the convolution.
+Since I’m dealing with spatial data, I reached for my favorite kind of neural network layer: the convolution.

 #### Convolution

-I like to think of convolution as code reuse for neural networks.
+I think of convolution as code reuse for neural networks.
 A typical fully-connected layer has no concept of space and time.
 By using convolutions, you’re telling the neural network it can reuse what it learned across certain dimensions.
-In my case, it doesn’t matter where in the sequence a certain pattern occurs, the logic is the same, so I use a convolutions across the time dimension.
+In my case, it doesn’t matter where in the sequence a certain pattern occurs, the logic is the same, so I use a convolution across the time dimension.

 > ##### Convolutions as Performance Optimizations
-> An important realization is that, though convolutions sound expensive and complicated (convoluted?), their main benefit is that they actually simplify the network.
-By reusing logic, networks become smaller.
-Smaller networks are need less data and are faster to train.
+> An important realization is that, though convolutions sound… convoluted, their main benefit is that they actually simplify the network.
+By reusing logic, networks get smaller.
+Smaller networks need less data and are faster to train.

 > ##### What about RNNs?
 > Recurrent neural networks (RNNs) are popular when dealing with sequential data.
 Roughly speaking, instead of looking at all the input at once, they process the sequence in order, build up a “memory” of what happened before, and use that memory to decide what happens next.
 This makes them a great fit for any sequence.
 However, RNNs are more complex, and as such take more time – and more data – to train.
 For smaller problems like this, RNNs tend to be overkill.
 Plus, [recent papers](https://code.facebook.com/posts/1978007565818999/a-novel-approach-to-neural-machine-translation/) have shown that properly designed CNNs can achieve similar results faster than RNNs, even at tasks on which RNNs traditionally shine.